jamalm/The-Enemy-of-My-Enemy/README.md

 The prey are weak but plentiful, they move in herds around the Guardians, seeking shelter and a leader, when this leader becomes incapacitated, the prey scatter, disorganised and get hunted down very easily unless they find a new guardian.

 The player is a prey creature, your objective is to outlive the predators, to protect your guardian by feeding them and providing energy to keep them alive, keeping your guardian alive keeps you alive!

+The AI is controlled using a mixture of Steering behaviours that are triggered using a Finite State Machine algorithm.